Reports and resources

 The International Rescue Committee uses our learning and experience to assist people affected by crisis and shape humanitarian policy and practice.
 Browse our research and resources.

-The IRC is conducting a pilot in South Sudan to determine the feasibility of low-literate community health workers providing treatment for severe acute malnutrition in their communities.
+This study assesses the feasibility of low-literate community health workers in South Sudan providing treatment for severe acute malnutrition in their homes.

 Pushing the boundaries: insights into the EU’s response to mixed migration on the Central Mediterranean Route

 Migration has been at the top of the European political agenda since 2015 following a spike in people, including refugees and asylum seekers, arriving to southern European countries by sea.
 Today, European Union (EU) leaders remain constrained by internal political divisions over how to manage arrivals to Europe.
 The resulting shortcomings in the European policy response have been seized upon by populist movements across Europe as evidence that migration is out of control, in turn fueling anti-immigrant sentiments.